Killing of Ayman al-Zawahiri: International governments

-Allies of the United States inside and outside of NATO praised the killing of al-Zawahiri.
+Allies of the United States inside and outside NATO praised the killing of al-Zawahiri.

 The Prime Minister of Australia Anthony Albanese said he hoped terrorist attack victims find some "small solace" in the death of al-Zawahiri.

 The Prime Minister of Canada Justin Trudeau tweeted "The death of Ayman al-Zawahiri is a step toward a safer world.
 Canada will keep working with our global partners to counter terrorist threats, promote peace and security and keep people here at home and around the world safe."

 Saudi Arabia's foreign ministry said "al-Zawahiri is considered one of the leaders of terrorism that led the planning and execution of heinous terrorist operations in the United States and Saudi Arabia."

-China's Ministry of Foreign Affairs stated that it was against all forms of terrorism, but that "[c]ounter-terrorism cooperation should not be conducted at the expense of the sovereignty of other countries."
+China's Ministry of Foreign Affairs stated that it was against all forms of terrorism, but that "[counter-terrorism cooperation should not be conducted at the expense of the sovereignty of other countries."